aurorascharff/next16-commerce/STEPS.md

 - Replace with LinkStatus.
 A rather new nextjs feature, useLinkStatus.
 Like useFormStatus, avoid lack of feedback on stale navigation while waiting for the search param.
 See local pending state, using this also on the category links in the bottom here and the sort.
 Very small amount of client JS added, only what is needed for interactivity.
 - Revisit the WelcomeBanner.
 It's dismissing this with a useState(), and it has a motion.div animation.
 Switched to client side fetching with useSWR just to make this interactive, multiple ways to fetch now with API layer, no types.
 - Also, we break separation of concerns by involving UI logic with data.
 Instead, let's extract a client component wrapper, and use whats referred to as the donut pattern.
 Cut all except top line of comp.
 New file bannerContainer: use client here, rename, children, wrapper.
 We won't covert the content of this to client because it's a prop, could be any prop.
 It's a reference to server-rendered content.
-- PersonalBanner remove use client and switch to server fetching getDiscountData, isAuth and return general, and Delete API layer, no longer needed.
+- PersonalBanner remove use client and switch to server fetching getDiscountData, isAuth and return general, and delete API layer, no longer needed.
 Export WelcomeBanner client wrapper with suspense.
+Type safe also.
 - Still have an error.
 For the motion.div, this simple animation might still be forcing the entire banner to be client.
 Let's move this to a MotionWrapper component, that can be reused for other animations.
 Could also switch to a react view transition!
 Back to server components now.
-- By the way, using this client wrapper pattern with a boundary provider.
+- By the way, using this client wrapper pattern with a boundary UI helper.
 Turn on hydration mode, marking my components.
 Mark the boundary in Welcomebanner so we can mark this as client.
 Mark Container client, see the donut pattern visual.
 Notice other boundaries, like client side search, and these server side categories.
 - I want to hide the excess categories if theres many.
 Notice the individual server components here.
 Let's do some RSC gymnastics.
 Replace div with ShowMore client wrapper and React.Children to maintain our separation of concerns, and reusability of the Categories component.
 Now, we have this interactive showmore wrapper.
 Notice the boundaries client and server, donut pattern again.
 - The compositional power of server components, Categories is passed into this ShowMore, handles its own data.
-Both can be used all over the app.
-Not tied to only the ShowMore version.
+Both can be used freely all over the app.
 - Donut pattern can be used for anything like this, i.e Carousels and more.
 Also using it for the modal, showcase modal boundary donut pattern again.
-- Now we have a pretty good architecture and best practice RSC.
+- Now we have a pretty good architecture and best practice RSC patterns.

 ## Discuss dynamic issues